lexibank/tlopo/out/vol2/chapter9.md

 There are also Micronesian reflexes.
 These are not listed above because they show hefty phonological reduction.
-The Proto Micronesian term was &ast;faka-afi, reflecting a combination of the POc prefix &ast;paka- (which among other things derived adverbs) and POc &ast;Rapi, reconstructed above.
+The Proto Micronesian term was _&ast;faka-afi_, reflecting a combination of the POc prefix _&ast;paka-_ (which among other things derived adverbs) and POc _&ast;Rapi_, reconstructed above.

 <table>
 <tr>